nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `QuickContacts` and the **Actor** is the `user`, unless specified otherwise)
+For all use cases below, the **system** is `QuickContacts` and the **Actor** is the `user`, unless specified otherwise.

-**Use case: Add a person**
+**Use case: UC1 - Add a contact**

-**MSS**
+MSS:

-1. User requests to add a person
+1. User requests to add a contact.
-2. QuickContacts adds that person
+2. `QuickContacts` adds that contact.
-3. QuickContacts shows new person in list
+3. `QuickContacts` shows new contact in list.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
-String in a field illegal.
+Input for a required field is illegal.
-    * 1a1.
-Show error message
+  * 1a1. `QuickContacts` prompts user with an error message.

-  Use case resumes at step 1.
+  * Use case resumes at step 1.

-**Use case: Delete a person**
+**Use case: UC2 - Delete a contact**

-**MSS**
+MSS:

-1. User requests to list persons
+1. User requests to list contacts.
-2. QuickContacts shows a list of persons
+2. `QuickContacts` shows a list of contacts.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list.
-4. QuickContacts deletes the person
+4. `QuickContacts` deletes the contact.

     Use case ends.

-**Extensions**
+Extensions:

 * 2a.
 The list is empty.
+  * `QuickContacts` returns an empty list.

-  Use case ends.
+  * Use case ends.
 * 3a.
-The given index is invalid.
+Index for the contact to be deleted is invalid.

-    * 3a1.
-QuickContacts shows an error message.
+  * `QuickContacts` prompts user with an error message.

-      Use case resumes at step 2.
+  * Use case resumes from step 3.

-**Use case: Find a Person**
+**Use case: UC3 - Find a contact**

-**MSS**
+MSS:

-1. User requests searches person by name
+1. User requests searches contact by name.
-2. QuickContacts shows that person
+2. `QuickContacts` shows that person.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
-String in a field illegal.
+Input for a required field is illegal.
   * 1a1.
-Show error message
+Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

-**Use case: Edit an existing person's details**
+**Use case: UC4 - Edit an existing contact's details**

-**MSS**
+MSS:

-1. User requests to edit a person
+1. User requests to edit a contact.
-2. QuickContacts shows the person with the updated details
+2. `QuickContacts` shows the contact with the updated details.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
-String in a field illegal.
+Input for a field is illegal.
   * 1a1.
-Show error message
+Show error message.
+  * Use case continues at step 1.

 * 1b.
-Person cannot be found.
+Contact cannot be found.
   * 1b1.
-Show error message
+Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

-**Use case: User want to list all**
+**Use case: UC5 - User want to list all**

-**MSS**
+MSS:

-1. User request list
+1. User requests to list.
-2. QuickContacts shows all the person and meetings
+2. `QuickContacts` shows all the person and meetings.

     Use case ends.

-**Extensions**
+Extensions:

-* 1a. list is empty
+* 1a. list is empty.
+  * Use case ends.

+**Use case: UC6 - User wants to clear everything**

+MSS:

+1. User requests to `clear`.
+2. `QuickContacts` deletes all contacts and meetings.

     Use case ends.

-**Use case: User wants to clear everything**
+**Use case: UC7 - User wants to exit**

-**MSS**
+MSS:

-1. User requests to clear
+1. User requests to exit.
-2. QuickContacts deletes everyone and all the meetings
+2. `QuickContacts` closes.

     Use case ends.

-**Use case: User wants to exit**
+**Use case: UC8 - Add a meeting**

-**MSS**
+MSS:

-1. User requests to exit
+1. User requests to add a meeting.
-2. QuickContacts closes
+2. `QuickContacts` adds that meeting.
+3. `QuickContacts` shows new meeting in list.

     Use case ends.

-**Use case: Add a meeting**

-**MSS**

-1. User requests to add a meeting
-2. QuickContacts adds that meeting
-3. QuickContacts shows new meeting in list

-    Use case ends.

-**Extensions**
+Extensions:

 * 1a.
 String in a field illegal.
   * 1a1.
-Show error message
+Show error message.

-  Use case resumes at step 1.
+  * Use case resumes at step 1.

-**Use case: Delete a meeting**
+**Use case: UC9 - Delete a meeting**

-**MSS**
+MSS:

-1. User requests to list meetings
+1. User requests to list meetings.
-2. QuickContacts shows a list of meetings
+2. `QuickContacts` shows a list of meetings.
-3. User requests to delete a specific meeting in the list
+3. User requests to delete a specific meeting in the list.
-4. QuickContacts deletes the meeting
+4. `QuickContacts` deletes the meeting.

     Use case ends.

-**Extensions**
+Extensions:

 * 2a.
 The list is empty.

-  Use case ends.
+  * Use case ends.

 * 3a.
 The given index is invalid.

-    * 3a1.
-QuickContacts shows an error message.
+  * 3a1. `QuickContacts` shows an error message.

-      Use case resumes at step 2.
+  * Use case resumes at step 2.

-**Use case: Edit a meeting**
+**Use case: UC10 - Edit a meeting**

-**MSS**
+MSS:

-1. User requests to edit a meeting
+1. User requests to edit a meeting.
-2. QuickContacts shows the meeting with the updated details
+2. `QuickContacts` shows the meeting with the updated details.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
 String in a field illegal.
   * 1a1.
-Show error message
+Show error message.
+  * Use case continues at step 1.

 * 1b.
 Meeting cannot be found.
   * 1b1.
-Show error message
+Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

-**Use case: Sort by meeting attribute**
+**Use case: UC11 - Sort by meeting attribute**

-**MSS**
+MSS:

-1. User wants to sort by a meeting attribute
+1. User wants to sort by a meeting attribute.
-2. QuickContacts sorts the original list by order requested by user
+2. `QuickContacts` sorts the original list by order requested by user.
-3. QuickContacts shows the sorted list
+3. `QuickContacts` shows the sorted list.

-**Use case: Export Contacts**
+**Use case: UC12 - Export Contacts**

-**MSS**
+MSS:

-1. User requests to export contacts
+1. User requests to export contacts.
-2. QuickContacts shows the exported contacts
+2. `QuickContacts` shows the exported contacts.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
 String in a field illegal.
   * 1a1.
-Show error message
+Show error message.

-  Use case resumes at step 1.
+  * Use case resumes at step 1.

 * 1a.
 Person index not given.
   * 1a1.
-Show error message
+Show error message.
+  * Use case continues at step 1.

 * 1b.
 Person index cannot be found.
   * 1b1.
-Show error message
+Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

-**Use case: Import Contacts**
+**Use case: UC13 - Import Contacts**

-**MSS**
+MSS:

 1. User requests to import contacts.
-2. QuickContacts imports the meetings and updates the view.
+2. `QuickContacts` imports the meetings and updates the view.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
 Contacts format malformed.
   * 1a1.
 Show error message.

-    Use case continues at step 1.
+  * Use case continues at step 1.

 * 1b.
 Contacts not provided.
   * 1b1.
 Show error message.

-     Use case continues at step 1.
+  * Use case continues at step 1.

 * 1c.
-Duplicate contact without user indicating force import
+Duplicate contact without user indicating force import.
   * 1c1.
-Show error message
+Show error message.

-    Use case continues at step 1.
+  * Use case continues at step 1.

 * 1d.
-User indicates force import
+User indicates force import.
   * All contacts imported.
+  * Use case ends.

-**Use case: Export Meetings**
+**Use case: UC14 - Export Meetings**

-**MSS**
+MSS:

-1. User requests to export meetings
+1. User requests to export meetings.
-2. QuickContacts shows the exported meetings
+2. QuickContacts shows the exported meetings.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
 Meeting index not given.
   * 1a1.
-Show error message
+Show error message.
+  * Use case continues at step 1.

 * 1b.
 Meeting index cannot be found.
   * 1b1.
-Show error message
+Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

-**Use case: Import Meetings**
+**Use case: UC15 - Import Meetings**

-**MSS**
+MSS:

 1. User requests to import meetings.
 2. QuickContacts imports the meetings and updates the view.

     Use case ends.

-**Extensions**
+Extensions:

 * 1a.
 Meetings format malformed.
   * 1a1.
 Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

 * 1b.
 Meetings not provided.
   * 1b1.
 Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

 * 1c.
-Duplicate meeting without user indicating force import
+Duplicate meeting without user indicating force import.
   * 1c1.
-Show error message
+Show error message.

-  Use case continues at step 1.
+  * Use case continues at step 1.

 * 1d.
-User indicates force import
+User indicates force import.
   * All meetings imported.
+  * Use case ends.

 ### Non-Functional Requirements